ModernRonin/VictorDiscendi/Readme.md

 which mean "Winner of Learning".
 I admit it's not the most creative of names, but it sounds nice and it has Victor's name in it and that's all I really want :-)

+# License
+Use of the source code in this repository is governed by the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](License.txt).